Trip Planning Intro

 Cost: $7.50/person to enter (Plus rental fees if necessary)

 We continued another twenty-five minutes to Hanauma Bay State Park.
 This is also a popular spot and it is best to arrive as early as possible to obtain parking.
 The lot is above the bay, which is also where the ticket booth, shops, and some restrooms are.
-When checking in you receive a ticket that indicates a time for you to attend the safety video and a talk by some of the guides.
+When checking in you receive a ticket that indicates a time for you to attend a safety video viewing and briefing by some guides.
 After the 15 minute presentation, we walked down to the beach below.
 There was also a tram available for a small fee.

 The beach seemed a bit quieter the further down we walked so we ended up camping out just past the final lifeguard tower near some restrooms.
 The snorkel rental, showers, and multiple bathrooms were all located next to the beach.
 We were asked not to use any products when showering as the runoff goes straight into the bay.
 The showers were for rinsing off only.
 We also used some reef safe sunscreen to protect the wildlife.

 We spent about 30 minutes or so snorkeling.
 The great thing about snorkeling in this bay is that it is shallow and you don't have to look very far to see fish.
 The snorkeling is pretty good (especially if a newbie) and you will see a wide variety of fish and maybe some eels.
 There is a chance to see turtles but we did not see any unfortunately.
-The tough thing about snorkeling here is also the fact that it is shallow.
+The tough thing about snorkeling here is also because of the fact that it is shallow.
 It is hard to find sandy spots between the coral to take a break and isn't really open for swimming, more just floating.
 After everyone had their fill of snorkeling, we ate a picnic lunch on the beach, then showered and changed to head back up to the parking lot.
-It is a fairly steep incline back up to the car but a slow and steady walk made it much more bearable.
+It is a fairly steep incline back up to the car but a slow and steady walk was totally fine with us.

 We jumped back in the jeep and took a leisurely drive along the east side of Oahu on Kalanianaole Highway.
 There are plenty of scenic areas and amazing beaches along the way.
 The great thing is as you go you can pick and choose what you want to see.
 Here are some of the things you can stop and enjoy: